pesync

 A role is scarce if it is difficult to fill with candidates from the labor market.
 The knowledge, skills, experience, and/or qualifications required for this role may be scarce in relevant Country, Region or Globally, making it difficult to recruit and/or in high demand in the market making it difficult to retain incumbents in this role.
 In this column the 'Role Criticality' tab indicates if there is a scarcity of candidates to fill the given role in 'the relevant Country', 'Region', or 'Globally', and 'No' if there is no scarcity of candidates for the given role.

 The relevant Country is the company location (country), or state, or city.
-The Region is but not limited to the country, or continent, or part of a continent e.g., Europe, United States, Australia, Asia Pacific, Canada, GCC, Central Africa, MENA, etc. Global is worldwide.
+The Region is but not limited to the country, or continent, or part of a continent e.g., Europe, United States, Australia, Asia Pacific, Canada, Central Africa, MENA, etc. Global is worldwide.

 5.)
 Level of Criticality